Laura Iñiguez, Content Manager at Hirebook

 Laura is a content and social media strategist with deep experience in Employee Engagement, People Management, and Culture.
 She works with Hirebook to bring their innovative best practices to life through content, videos, and webinars seen by thousands around the globe.

 Pub: November 6 2020

 The truth is, not everyone is cut out to work remotely, some people need to be around other working people to keep themselves motivated and focused on the job.
-Some people find it difficult to plug out from work when working at home and need a completely separate location to have a healthy work and home balance.
+Some people find it difficult to plug out from work when remote working at home and need a completely separate location to have a healthy work-life balance.
 Some people can’t cope with the distractions happening at their house, and so on…

 If you find yourself thinking “I hate working from home”, you’re not alone.
 There are a few reasons why you feel this way and we’re going to spread these working issues out so you can make the changes you need to be more productive and happy if your employer is planning on having you working remotely most of the time.

-About 50% of telecommuters said that this is one of the biggest challenges at work when working remotely.
+About 50% of telecommuters said that this is a major challenge at work when working remotely.
 Having an internet or power outage is a remote workers’ worst nightmare.
 Or having your computer break down, your charger bitten by the dog… things you can’t always avoid.
-Even if you decide to go to your favorite coffee shop or any other public place to avoid workplace frustration, you can’t always rely on having good internet speed or the power outlet for your computer.
+Even if you decide to go to your favorite coffee shop or any other public place to avoid workplace frustration, you can’t always rely on having good internet speed or a power outlet for your computer.
 So many things can go wrong that build up frustration in our jobs and we can find ourselves thinking these problems wouldn’t happen if we were in an actual office.